overwolf/overwolf.github.io/docs/api/overwolf-notifications.md

 Toast are interactive OS notifications that lets you create flexible "reminders" with text, images, and buttons/inputs.
 Toast notifications are a combination of some data properties like header, visual (hero image, inline image, app logo) and the toast content.

+**Note that currently using toast on an unpacked app does NOT work.**

 ## Methods Reference